Ganglion Cyst

 Common Methods of Ganglion Cyst Therapy

 Your physician could suggest surgery if your child’s ganglion cyst reappears.
-When the doctor surgically removes your child’s ganglion cyst, the procedure takes place under general anesthetic.
+When the doctor surgically removes your child’s ganglion cyst, the procedure takes place under general anesthesia.

 Surgery